busterc/jstdin/README.md

 > a better `node -p` that accepts stdin and can format and highlight output

-🔑 You can use [`npx`](http://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) to include packages to be required by `jdstin`
+🔑 You can use [`npx`](http://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) to include packages to be required by `jstdin`

 ## Installation